 The last twenty years have seen a revolution in tracking data of biological agents across an impressive range of spatial and temporal scales.
 An important and ubiquitous observation from these studies is that path trajectories of living organisms are often poorly described by the classical model for random movement in continuous time, Brownian motion.
-To abuse a sentiment from Tolstoy: every trajectory in the Brownian regime is essentially the same, but every anomalous departure from the Brownian motion is anomalous in its own way.
+To abuse a sentiment from Tolstoy: Brownian diffusions are all alike, but every anomalous diffusion is anomalous in its own way.
 In the details of the non-Brownian statistics lie vital clues to fundamental physical and physiological mechanisms of transport and interaction in living systems.
 The primary focus of my research in Applied Stochastic Processes has been to work directly with bioengineers and ecologists to determine the implications of anomalous diffusive data for both small scale physiology and for large scale animal population dynamics.

 Examples of biological non-Brownian movement are numerous.
 At the microscopic scale, it has been observed in the behavior of the Adeno-associated virus in cytoplasm, lipid granules in living yeast cells , tracer particles in F-actin networks, RNA in E.~coli and telomeres in the nucleus of mammalian cells.
 In recent personal research, I was part of a team that characterized non-Brownian behavior in the passive motion of micron-diameter beads in human bronchial epithelial cell culture mucus [Hill et al, 2014].
 At a larger scale, animal tracking researchers have repeatedly reported non-Brownian statistics in the distribution of inter-observation relocation distances.
 A few examples include the movement patterns of fruit flies, honey bees, a variety of marine predators, and even humans.
 Along with a graduate student in UF’s Wildlife Ecology and Conservation Department, we studied non-Brownian behavior among a population of Florida panthers [Van de Kirk et al, 2014].